prashant-g0/SigmaCourseDevelopment/README.md

 - Contains **HTML files** from the lectures and assignments that utilize Bootstrap for styling.

 ### 🟢 JavaScript
-- 📌 **Lecture-wise notes for JavaScript have been uploaded!**
+- **Lecture-wise notes for JavaScript have been uploaded!**
-- I will keep adding more notes regularly.
 - Find all JavaScript-related content in the **JavaScript** folder.
+- Each file is named according to the lecture number.

+### 🟣 Terminal
+- Lecture notes added

+### 🔴 Git & GitHub
+- Uploading soon...

 ## 👨‍💻 Author
 [Prashant Gupta](https://www.github.com/prashant-g0/)